 Often these folks are offering observations based on their own living situation.
 In other words, they think a huge bathroom is heaven, but you’re the one who has to clean it!

-6. Speeding through an open house
+6. Speeding through a showing

 That includes opening closets and pantry cabinets to ensure you have checked out every nook and cranny.

-Even though you’ll eventually have an inspection, use the open house to note red flags: Look beyond the fancy sheers hanging on the windows to make sure the windows themselves are hanging straight; flip light switches to check their upkeep; and inspect the floors and ceilings to make sure they’re up to par.
+Even though you’ll eventually have an inspection, use the showing to note red flags: Look beyond the fancy sheers hanging on the windows to make sure the windows themselves are hanging straight; flip light switches to check their upkeep; and inspect the floors and ceilings to make sure they’re up to par.

 7. Becoming distracted by sparkly new features